Ultra-high Resolution Image Segmentation via Locality-aware Context Fusion and Alternating Local Enhancement: Our Proposed Methodology

 As the core of our ultra-high resolution segmentation framework, we propose a novel local segmentation model to process each cropped patch (Fig.~\ref{fig:framework}).
 Yet, each local patch only covers a confined field of the ultra-high resolution image, which often contains regions of varied scales or truncated objects, and thus it tends to deliver incomplete information and may easily cause erroneous semantic segmentation.
 To address this concern, we propose a locality-aware contextual correlation based segmentation model for processing each local patch.

-As illustrated in Fig. \ref{fig:framework}, our local segmentation model is based on a multi-stream encoder-decoder architecture, consisting of the feature extraction modules (i.e., encoder), locality-aware contextual correlation module, multi-context fusion module, and decoder.
-In specific, a local patch along with contexts of different scales, which are rescaled into the same size for reducing computation overhead, are fed into the network for feature extraction.
-Then, the features of contexts are separately associated with the features of local patch via the locality-aware contextual correlation module and adaptively fused.
-In final, the features will be upsampled to obtain the local segmentation mask.

-As follows, we will first introduce how to choose the context of local patch, and then describe the locality-aware contextual correlation module and multi-context fusion scheme.
+As illustrated in Fig. \ref{fig:framework}, our local segmentation model is based on a multi-stream encoder-decoder architecture, consisting of the feature extraction modules (i.e., encoder), locality-aware context fusion module (LCF), alternating local enhancement module (ALE), and decoder.
+In specific, an image patch and its context regions of different scales, which are rescaled into the same size for reducing computation overhead, are fed into the network for feature extraction.
+Then, the features of contexts are separately associated with the features of local patch via two proposed modules, LCF and ALE, to strengthen the local features.
+In final, the enhanced local features will be upsampled and decoded to obtain the local segmentation mask.
+As follows, we will first introduce how to choose the context of local patch, and then describe the proposed modules, respectively.

-\subsubsection{Context of Local Patch}
+\subsection{Context of Local Patch}